gerhard-ee/doc-scraper/README.md

 - Automatic handling of relative and absolute URLs
 - Smart menu detection using common selectors
 - Concurrent scraping with configurable workers
-- Progress tracking with tqdm
+- Progress tracking with real-time feedback
+- Unicode character handling for PDF output

 ## Installation